 The Girl Scouts and Boy Scouts recognize mastery and achievement with badges.
 Teachers can do the same by rewarding student accomplishments and mastery with badges, which go beyond grades because they represent more than just academic achievement.
 Students work toward completing different badges to show mastery of a concept, standard or skill.
 Badges can be presented digitally using Classbadges or can be displayed for all to see once students have earned a specific badge.

 Michele Haiken is a literacy teacher at Rye Middle School in Rye, New York, and an adjunct professor at Manhattanville College in Purchase, New York.
-She is also a frequent speaker and was a contributor to the ISTE book Teaching Literacy in the Digital Age.
+She is the ISTE author of New Realms for Writing: Inspire Student Expression with DIgital Age Formats, Personalized Reading: Digital Tools and Strategies to Support All Learners, and the Jump Start Guide Podcasting for Students: Tips and Tools to Drive Creative Expression.
 Learn more about applying gaming techniques to learning in Haiken’s ISTE book Gamify Literacy: Boost Comprehension, Collaboration and Learning.